Adorable Sheltie Pictures

 All puppies are adorable.
 That's a fact.
 But the Shetland Sheepdog puppy - with his big floppy ears, beautiful almond eyes and silky soft fur - knows how to be deliberately cute on demand.

-We just can't get enough of them, which is why we asked Sheltie Planet readers to send in their favorite Sheltie puppy photos.
+I can't get enough of Sheltie puppies, which is why I asked Sheltie Planet readers to send in their favorite Sheltie puppy photos.
 And this is the squeal-worthy result.
 Get ready for complete fluff overload because these guys will melt your heart.
 Silly, curious, playful, sleepy, bashful... oh wait now I'm naming dwarves... [continue reading 101 Cute Sheltie Puppies]

 Shelties just love a nice wet bath, right?
 Ah, how about no!
-Bathing a Sheltie is like wrestling with a hairy octopus who would rather be anywhere else than struggling in your grip under the shower head.
+Bathing a Sheltie is like wrestling with a hairy octopus.
+He'd rather be anywhere else than struggling in your grip under the shower head.
 Eventually the forlorn Sheltie submits to your watery whims and then you get the look of absolute sorrow.
 We're sorry, Shelties!

 When I asked Sheltie Planet readers to share their cutest, funniest and oh-so-sorrowful photos of dripping wet Shelties in the tub, this is what we got.
 Whether they're shrunk by half, or giving you the side eye for making them smell like coconut, this photo collection is downright ridiculous... [continue reading 101 Shelties in The Bath]